Sadowski-Krystian/Sadowski-Krystian/README.md

 Don't worry if Plan A fails there are 25 other letters in the alphabet.
 -----------------------------------------------------------------------

 Hi, I'm an introvert, it's hard for me to meet new people and I don't like to talk much but I don't care what others say about me.
 I just am myself.

-Always be yourself unless you can be a programmer then always be a programmer.
+<b>Always be yourself unless you can be a programmer then always be a programmer.</b>

 Invate my doscord bot: soon

 * 🌍  I'm based in Poland
 * ✉️  You can contact me at [krystek.sadowski@gmail.com](mailto:krystek.sadowski@gmail.com)